ksahlin/strobealign/README.md

 StrobeAlign
 ==============

 Short-read aligner using syncmer-thinned strobemers.
-This implementation is currently proof-of-concept.
+The implementation is currently proof-of-concept.
 The default parameter setting is tailored for Illumina reads of length 150-500.
-For longer reads, we need chaining of seeds instead of the current merging of overlapping seeds as described in the [preprint]().
+For longer reads, we need chaining of seeds instead of the current approach, which is merging of overlapping seeds as described in the [preprint](https://doi.org/10.1101/2021.06.18.449070).

 INSTALLATION